-Why Are Leaves Green?
+Why Are Leaves Usually Green?
 Remember the science lesson on photosynthesis?
 Light helps plants convert carbon dioxide and water into oxygen and sugar.
 Chlorophyll is essential to this process and it is green.

 What Happens in the Fall?
 Chlorophyll production slows and eventually stops as plants get ready for winter.
-As it does colors that were overpowered by green all summer begin to emerge.
+As it does, colors that were overpowered by green all summer begin to emerge.
 Joining them are the colors of new substances produced in the Fall as the tree gets ready of winter.

 Yellow and Orange.
 These come from Carotenoids, which are present all summer and help with photosynthesis.
-They also give corn, carrots and bananas their color and account for the yellow color of sick leaves, where chlorophyll production has dropped.
+They also give corn, carrots and bananas their color and account for the yellow color of sick leaves, where chlorophyll production has slowed.

 Brown.
 Comes from tannins, which also are hidden all summer.
 Tannins help protect plants from pests and may regulate growth.

 Pink, Purple and Red.
 These colors come from anthocyanins and are usually produced only in the autumn.

 What Prompts Color Change?
 It’s somewhat of a mystery.
 Most explanations are based more on anecdotal evidence than hard scientific research.
 Temperature and hours of sunlight appear to be key factors, but their importance seems to vary by region and species.

 Genetic differences play a role as well.
 Maples, for example, tend to be among the first to change and oaks the last.